-- The Authority's Net Position decreased by \$36,575 as a result of this year's operations. - Total revenues were \$8,702. - Additions to capital assets during the year included construction in progress of \$171,618 comprised of \$161,966 of construction costs and \$9,762 of interest capitalized on the outstanding bonds paid prior to the completion of the improvements.
-The final construction payment was made on 10/31/2012.
+- The Authority's Net Position decreased by \$38,712 as a result of this year's operations.

+- Total revenues were \$7,343.

+- No additions to capital assets were made.

 USING THIS ANNUAL REPORT

 This annual report consists of the following three parts: Management's Discussion and Analysis, Basic Financial Statements and Other Required Supplementary Information.
 The Financial Statements include notes which explain in detail some of the information included in the basic financial statements.